vrtuosoio/Scripts/docs/kubernetes-installation.md

 * SMTP (required for email sending and 2 Factor Authentication)

 Notes:
-* All external loadbalancer/ingress are required to use TLS1.2 is SSL mode is enabled
+* All external loadbalancer/ingress are required to use TLS1.2 if SSL mode is enabled

 #### Tools for Deployment